SusanStrange/BACKEND-SusanStrangeArchive/content/en/tags/_index.md

 ---
-title: "Categories"
+title: "Keywords"
-description: "The categories of the archive content"
+description: "The keywords of the archive content"
 date: 2020-10-06T08:50:29+00:00
 lastmod: 2020-10-06T08:50:29+00:00
 draft: false
 images: []
 ---

-The categories of the content in the archive.
+The keywords of the content in the archive.

 This page is populated by the "tags" parameters assigned to each object in the archive.